 An important part of car ownership to consider is the cost to own and maintain the vehicle.
 While one car may be cheaper to buy, it might be more expensive to own.
 One might depreciate faster or cost more to insure and maintain.

 Before you commit to one car, you should estimate its long-term ownership costs.
-These include depreciation, insurance, maintenance and fuel costs.
+These include depreciation, auto insurance, maintenance and fuel costs.